MajidSalimi/Manuals-and-Documents/Google Colab for CUDA/Readme.md

 ```

 ## Step4
-After the installation process is finished, you can check your CUDA version by the following command:
+After the installation process is finished, you can check your CUDA version using the following command:
 ```
 !nvcc --version
 ```